Mike-B-123/startup/notes.md

 ## Midterm Review:
 ### In the following code, what does the link element do?
-- "<link href="main.css" rel="stylesheet" />" The link element allows authors to link their document to other resources.
+- // <link href="main.css" rel="stylesheet" /> The link element allows authors to link their document to other resources.
 The destination of the link(s) is given by the href attribute, which must be present and must contain a valid non-empty URL potentially surrounded by spaces.
 A link element must have rel attribute.

 **In the following code,  what does a div tag do?**
 - The div tag in HTML is a container that is used to group other HTML elements together and apply styles to them as a unit